cjs6891/el7_blog/_texts/rhcsa_rhce7-Chapter2.md

 <br>
 An internal command is a command that is a part of the shell itself.
 It is available when the shell is loaded and can be executed from memory without any lookup from disk.<br>
 <br>
-An external command is a command that exists an an executable file on disk.
-Because is has to be read from disk, it's a bit slower.<br>
+An external command is a command that exists as an executable file on disk; because is has to be read from disk, it's a bit slower.<br>
 <br>
 To find out whether a command is a bash internal, or an executable file on disk, use the <code>type</code> command.
 <pre><code>[root@el7_blog.local ~]# type time